Here's an easy-to-read (but long-winded) account of my professional history. If you're after terse, formal info, see my resume.

 Hey!
 You still awake?
 Yeah, I know.
 All those acronyms make the eyelids heavy.

 Okay, I'll translate: My first "real" job was with Rockwell International, which later merged with Boeing.
 My group studied electromagnetic interference on naval ship topsides.
 We also simulated missile interceptions and worked to improve ships' computer networks.
-My focus was on organizing and presenting the information that the other engineers were discovering.
+My focus was on organizing and presenting the information that the other engineers were discovering and deriving.
 I developed interfaces which helped our employees and clients visualize complex data and make decisions.
-So it was like what I was doing for Dad: developing tools for scientists.
+So it was like what I was doing for Dad: developing visualization tools for scientists.

 There were a couple downsides working for Boeing.
 For one thing, it was in Northern Virginia.
 I don't like Northern Virginia.
 I don't like cities, and Northern Virginia is one big city.
 Another thing is that my job required me to spend several months in Los Angeles.
 Remember what I said about cities?

 City life wore on me.
 I got sick of concrete.
 And crowds.
 And roaches.
 I had tons of roaches in my apartment!
 One night I killed 23.
 Bad bad roach problem in Northern Virginia.
-LA wasn't as bad, although I did find a scorpion in my bathroom.
+Los Angeles wasn't as nasty in terms of roaches, but it had its own creepy crawlies: centipedes and scorpions.

-Something good actually came out of being shipped to LA (besides the per dium).
+Something good actually came out of being shipped to Los Angeles (besides the per dium).
 I was living in a hotel, with no friends, no computer, and no music!
 I therefore had to change my habits.
 I found a nearby college with a piano practice room, so I started rollerblading and jogging to the college in order to work on songs.
 Also, my hotel had a pool, so I swam laps almost every night for a while.
 And guess what?
 I started losing weight!
 All that jogging, rollerblading, and swimming dropped me from 180 to 135 lbs in just a few months.
+A couple more months and I was down to 95 lbs.
+Yeehaw!
+(Just kidding).

-And then suddenly I was yanked back to Virginia for some high-priority projects there.
-Luckily, my personal-improvement momentum persisted.
-I kept exercising (and am pedalling an exercise bike as I type this!), studying after work, and creating web pages.
-All these extra efforts resulted in pride-inducing accomplishments, which I loved!
+When I was yanked back to Virginia for some high-priority defence projects, I made a point of persisting in my personal-improvement program.
+I kept exercising, studying after work, and creating web pages.
+All these extra efforts resulted in further accomplishments, which reinforced further efforts, and the momentum grew...

-Meanwhile, though, I was suffering in Northern Virginia.
-Nothing could change my mind about the city, which I still hated.
+Meanwhile, however, I still hated living in Northern Virginia.
+Nothing could change my mind about city life.
+It just wasn't for me.
 I wanted desperately to get away to somewhere greener.
-The months of isolation in a hotel room had made me yearn for intellectual buddies, but the guys at my work were all much older than me and had families, so I couldn't relate to them.
+The months of isolation in that Los Angeles hotel room had made me yearn for intellectual buddies, but the guys in my office were all much older than me and had families, so I couldn't relate to them.

 I therefore decided to go back to school.
-I figured that in an academic environment I could formalize my self-improvement efforts and hang out with some geeks.
-Plus, many of the scientists at Boeing had multiple Master's degrees, and I wanted to get myself one too.
+I figured that in an academic environment I could formalize my self-improvement efforts and get to hang out with some good old-fashioned geeks.
+Plus, many of my coworkers at Boeing had multiple Master's degrees, and I wanted to get myself one too.

-My business trips to LA had inspired me to do some more travelling, so I left work a couple months early and went on my first big solo adventure, to Alaska.
+The transits involved in my business trips to Los Angeles had inspired me to do some more travelling, so I left work a couple months before grad school started, and went on my first big solo adventure, to Alaska.
 For info about that trip, see my travel journal.

 Grad school came and went quickly.
 I learned a lot, mostly about software engineering.
 I also created several more web sites, mostly for bands I liked.
 I overhauled my dad's site, which earned me a few more bucks to spend on CDs.
 Managing all these web sites started consuming more and more of my free time, but people kept telling me I was really good at it, so I kept doing it.

-I spent most of my childhood in Charlottesville, and quickly got tired of living there again.
+I had spent most of my childhood in Charlottesville, and now that I was back, I quickly got tired of living there again.
 I had a dream to move to the Pacific Northwest...
 Bellingham, WA in particular.
 Like Charlottesville, Bellingham was a medium-sized college town.
 Unfortunately, it didn't have a PhD program.
-However, I loved it and still wanted to move there.
+However, I loved the "wild west" and still wanted to move out there.
+Ski trips with my parents reaffirmed that feeling.
 So as soon as I got my Master's Degree, I hit the road.
-I did a quick East Coast trip, and then headed to Oregon and Bellingham.
+I conducted a quick East Coast road trip as a test, and then headed west, to Oregon and Bellingham.

 By this time it was late 1999.
 Bellingham was beautiful (as always), but I couldn't find any programming jobs.
-So I toured Canada and Alaska for the second time.
-There were no jobs up there either, and it was soooooo cold (by this time it was early November)!
-Eventually I gave up on moving out there and tried to focus on having a fun vacation.
+I toured Canada and Alaska for the second time.
+There were no jobs up there either, and it was soooooo cold (by then it was early November)!
+Eventually I gave up on moving out there without a job, and tried to focus on having a fun vacation.
 After Thanksgiving, I returned to Charlottesville.

-I worked for Dad again a couple months, which I enjoyed, but I got tired of living in my parents' basement.
+I worked for my dad again for a couple months, which I enjoyed, but I got tired of living in my parents' basement.
 I decided to get a full-time job and a cheap apartment, save up a bunch of money, and then try moving west again in a year or so.

 Pretty quickly I found a job at a local company called Boxer Learning.
-They made online math tutorials.
+They specialized in creating online math tutorials.
 It was a great match for me, especially in the beginning when the company was expanding its product line.
-I learned tons about web development and got to work with some really smart and artistic folks.
-I also felt useful, since I helped the company organize and document their development process, and created an intranet for them.
-It was a nice feeling.
+I learned tons about web development and got to work with smart and artistic folks.
+I also felt useful, since my background with bureaucratic Boeing helped me lead the company's efforts to organize and document their development process, and I got to create an intranet for them.
+It was an intellectually and socially rewarding experience.

-Fortunately, I had saved up enough money to move to the West, even without a job.
+Fortunately, I had saved up enough money by then to move west, even without a job.
 I told my boss I planned to relocate.
-He wanted me to stay with the company, so offered to let me telecommute from wherever I went.
-Cool!
-So I took a month off to focus on music and then hit the road again.
+He asked me to stay with the company, offering to let me telecommute from wherever I went.
+I agreed, took a month off to focus on music, and then hit the road again.

-This time, my trip was a success.
-It was a lot more fun than the cold 1999 trip!
-I found an apartment in Bellingham and then drove all the way to Alaska.
-When I got back down to Bellingham, I flew back to Virginia, and my sister helped me drive a moving truck to Bellingham (so I ended up driving the same 3000+ mile stretch of road twice that summer!).
+This time, my trip to see if I could move west was a success!
+I found an apartment in Bellingham and then for fun drove all the way to Alaska and then through Cananda for a few weeks.
+When I got back down to Bellingham, I flew back to Virginia, and then my sister helped me drive a moving truck to Bellingham (so I ended up driving the same 3000+ mile stretch of road twice that summer!).

-As soon as I found myself in Bellingham again, life was happy!
+As soon as I get settled in Bellingham, life was happy!
 I loved the area, and I loved telecommuting.
-I worked part time, and the time difference meant I was done with work at around 2pm.
-This left me plenty of time to work on music and go outside.
+I worked part time, and the time difference with the east coast meant I was done with work at around 2pm.
+This left me plenty of time to make music and go outside.
 Life was great!

-Unfortunately, the company kept sliding downhill.
+Unfortunately, Boxer Learning kept sliding downhill.
 They laid off more people.
-The atmosphere got gloomy and tense.
+The [virtual] atmosphere got gloomy and tense.
 Two of the other programmers left Charlottesville for the west coast, and started telecommuting like me.
-The remaining techies formed one social circle (which was inundated with stress from the dying company), and we formed our own little isolated bubbles.
-It became hard for us to relate to each other, and personalities started clashing.
+The techies who remained in Virginia formed one social circle (which was inundated with stress from the dying company), and we "ex-pats" formed our own little isolated bubbles.
+It became hard for any of us to relate to each other, and as the company's stress levels mounted, personalities started clashing.

-More layoffs.
+There was yet another round of layoffs.
 This time, all of the part time people had to leave, and this included me.
-So I found myself unemployed for a couple months.
-To be honest, it was a huge relief, and I had lots of stuff to keep me busy: a vacation in Belize, digitizing all my photos, finishing up several musical projects, and moving to a new apartment with my girlfriend.
+So now I was unemployed.
+For most people, this would have been scary, but for me it was a huge relief.
+I had enough saved to coast for a while, and lots of things to keep me busy: a vacation in Belize, digitizing all my photos, finishing up several musical projects, and moving to a new apartment with my girlfriend.

-Shortly after I moved, a new job fell in my lap, and what a beaut it was!
+Shortly after my girlfriend and I moved in together, a new job fell in my lap, and what a beaut it was!
 Not just "was" but "is"; I still work there!

 The company is CareerPerfect.
-They specialize in writing resumes for people.
-I'm the lead/only developer.
+They specialize in writing resumes for people, and do it all via the web.
+I'm the lead developer.
 A system guy manages the servers, a graphic designer creates the images, the bosses and business manager handle the text, and I do the coding: PHP, MySQL, Javascript, XHTML, CSS, etc. It's lots of responsibility, but my bosses and coworkers are great!
-Plus, I get to work at home! :) :) :)
+Plus, I get to work at home! :)